-All investments (excluding cash and derivatives) are screened to exclude known violators of good governance practices.
-In addition, for those investments included in the 51% of the Sub-Fund's Net Asset Value promoting environmental and/or social characteristics or qualifying Sustainable Investments, additional considerations apply.
-For these investments, the Sub-Fund incorporates a peer group comparison and screens out issuers that do not score in the top 80% relative to the Sub-Fund's Benchmark based on good governance indicators.
+All investments (excluding cash and derivatives) are screened to exclude known violators of good governance practices, in particular, sound management structures, employee relations, remuneration of staff and tax compliance.
+The Investment Manager implements this screening through internal and / or third party research in respect of reported controversies / violations of these practices.
+The research evaluates allegations through criteria aligned with recognised standards of business conduct.
+The analysis assesses, among other considerations, the severity of the violation, scope of the impact and any remedial measures to assist the Investment Manager with its view as to whether the company is a verified known violator that needs to be excluded.
+In addition, for those investments included in the 51% of Net Asset Value promoting environmental and/or social characteristics or qualifying Sustainable Investments, additional considerations apply.
+For these investments, the Sub-Fund incorporates a peer group comparison and screens out companies that do not score in the top 80% relative to peers based on good governance indicators.